WernerKr/Ecowitt-or-DAVIS-stations-and-Season-skin/ecowitt_http/README.md

               extractor = last
         - added stationtype
 		  After firmware update (and not restart weewx) then shows the current hardware version
+        - Calculates WBGT when not transmitted
+        - 24h rain (piezo) from Ecowitt cloud
+        - workaround if no SDCard inserted (thanks to rosensama )

 Tested and completed:
 ```